Is a Correction Looming Ahead for Zosano Pharma Corporation (ZSAN)

 Piper Jaffray, on the other hand, stated in their research note that they expect to see ZSAN reach a price target of $4.
 The rating they have provided for ZSAN stocks is “Overweight” according to the report published on March 24th, 2017.

-During the last 5 trading sessions, ZSAN rose by +29.97%, which changed the moving average for the period of 200-days by -75.10% in comparison to the 20-day moving average, which settled at $0.1842.
-In addition, Zosano Pharma Corporation saw -50.64% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ZSAN fell by -5.99%, which changed the moving average for the period of 200-days by -78.12% in comparison to the 20-day moving average, which settled at $0.1947.
+In addition, Zosano Pharma Corporation saw -53.60% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ZSAN starting from GREATHOUSE KENNETH, who sale 10,000 shares at the price of $0.60 back on Nov 23.
-After this action, GREATHOUSE KENNETH now owns 43,500 shares of Zosano Pharma Corporation, valued at $6,018 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ZSAN starting from Matthews Christine, who sale 8,116 shares at the price of $0.21 back on Mar 31.
+After this action, Matthews Christine now owns 146,425 shares of Zosano Pharma Corporation, valued at $1,705 using the latest closing price.

-Lo Steven, the Chief Executive Officer of Zosano Pharma Corporation, sale 13,158 shares at $0.81 during a trade that took place back on Jun 04, which means that Lo Steven is holding 365,592 shares at $10,592 based on the most recent closing price.
+KELLERMAN DONALD J, the VP, Clinical Dev & Med Affairs of Zosano Pharma Corporation, sale 4,006 shares at $0.21 during a trade that took place back on Mar 31, which means that KELLERMAN DONALD J is holding 56,331 shares at $842 based on the most recent closing price.

 Stock Fundamentals for ZSAN